How to embed a PDF in HTML without the ability to download

 In html there is a tag called <embed>.
 This tag allows you to embed external sources into your website - for example, a media player, a webpage or in our case, a PDF.

 If this is sufficient for you, read the source code below to see exactly how to implement this option.
-If you are searching for a more secure solution scroll down to read about the other solutions we found for you.
+If you are searching for a more secure solution scroll up to read about the other solutions we found for you.

 <embed src="filename.pdf#toolbar=0" width="500" height="375">